 I’m concerned.
 I don’t know how to communicate effectively about our choices regarding these trade-offs.
 I need a way to explain to the whole care team our decision to accept the risks associated with taking this medication, so that Dad’s life can be more enjoyable, even if that means it might be shorter.
 What point is there for Dad to live longer, if he can’t engage in activities and be free from pain?
 I am concerned about how to resolve the doctor’s conflicting points of view.
 I am also concerned about the cost of the medications that are being wasted.

-User Story nr 5: How individual interact with system

-Tbd

-User story nr 6: Tracking a concern over time

-Tbd

 User story nr.
-8 Health Concern Observations:
+7 Health Concern Observations: